Aliquam lorem ante, dapibus in, viverra quis, feugiat a, tellus. Phasellus viverra nulla ut metus varius laoreet. Quisque rutrum. Aenean imperdiet.

 Producer

-Robyn is a documentary producer based in San Francisco, CA. Most recently Robyn produced Marlee Matlin: Not ALONE ANYMORE which premiered at the 2025 Sundance Film Festival in competition followed by SXSW, SFFILM & Tribeca.
-It was acquired by Kino Lorber and will be released theatrically in summer 2025 followed by a national broadcast on PBS in the fall.
-Also premiering in 2025 at AmDocs Film Festival is ANY PROBLEM IS NO PROBLEM, a feature documentary about web3 – the film will also play at SF DOCFest & DC/DOX.
-Robyn served as a producer on the feature film THE KIDS ARE NOT ALRIGHT which premiered at the 2024 Dances With FIlms Festival, winning the Audience Award for Best Documentary.
-Robyn previously produced MAKE A SPLASH which premiered at the 2022 Tribeca Film Festival and aired nationally on ESPN.
-Previously she served as Associate Producer on the BAFTA nominated film, AN INCONVENIENT SEQUEL: RUTH TO POWER, which was selected to be the opening night film of the 2017 Sundance Film Festival.
+Robyn Kopp is a documentary producer based in San Francisco, CA. Most recently Robyn produced MARLEE MATLIN: NOT ALONE ANYMORE which premiered at the 2025 Sundance Film Festival in competition followed by SXSW & Tribeca (Kino Lorber/Kanopy/PBS American Masters.)
+Additionally, Robyn was the lead producer on ANY PROBLEM IS NO PROBLEM, a feature documentary about web3 creators (Film Hub) and on the award-winning feature film THE KIDS ARE NOT ALRIGHT.
+Robyn previously produced MAKE A SPLASH which premiered at the Tribeca Film Festival and was released nationally on ESPN.
+Previously she served as Associate Producer on the BAFTA nominated film, AN INCONVENIENT SEQUEL: TRUTH TO POWER, which opened the 2017 Sundance Film Festival (Paramount.)
 In 2016, Robyn served as the Associate Producer and Assistant Editor on the Peabody Award winning film, AUDRIE & DAISY, which premiered in competition at the 2016 Sundance Film Festival and was picked up as a Netflix Original film.
 Robyn holds a MFA in Cinema from San Francisco State University and a BA from Scripps College.
-She is a proud member of Actual Films, founded by Bonni Cohen & Jon Shenk.

 Kate McLean